-Risk No 8 Partnerships C3 Vulnerability Trigger Consequence Risk Owner agency partnerships e.g. LSP - LEP, and these provid provided v ership fails or services via arrangements lacking governance.
-Relationships Claw back of Unforeseen a Council Censure by a Adverse impa Glen Chipp Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Active participation in key partnerships by appropriate officers/Members.
+Risk No 8 Partnerships C3 Vulnerability Trigger Consequence Risk Owner The Council is involved in a plethora of multi agency partnerships e.g. LSP - LEP, and these have a variety of governance arrangements.
+Localism act may cause transfer of Council services to providers with governance issues. provided ership fails or services via arrangements lacking governance.
+Relationships with other bodies deteriorate Glaw back of grants Glen Chipp Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Active participation in key partnerships by appropriate officers/Members.
 Structured reporting back to designated Scrutiny Panels.
 Members can request representatives on outside bodies to report to Full Council.
-No significant issue However, some cor exists about the wo the North Essex Pa Partnership. ncern rking of Continue existing monitoring procedures for current partnerships and construct appropriate arrangements for any new partnerships.
+No significant issue However, some con exists about the wo the North Essex Pa Partnership. ncern orking of Continue existing monitoring procedures for current partnerships and construct appropriate arrangements for any new partnerships.
 Glen Chipp No significant impacts on service delivery or Council reputation from any partnership failures.
 Quarterly None